Squatting in England and Wales: Manchester: Hulme Crescents, Okasional Cafes

 In the late 1990s, drawing on the networks and personal connections established in "second runway" protest camps at Manchester Airport, anarchists and Earth First! activists organised a series of squatted cafe-social centres across city.
 The "Okasional Cafes" featured events, including political meetings, exhibitions, film showings and fundraising parties.
 Typically, they avoided eviction by operating for operating for no more than a month.

-London: 121 and The Alternative Centre
+London: self-managed social centres

 In London, self-managed social centres and venues included, until its eviction after a six-month stand-off with police in 1999, the 121 Centre in Railton Road, Brixton.
 In the 1980s, the Centre printed a squatters news sheet called Crowbar and the anarchist paper Black Flag.
 In the 1990s, the centre hosted The Dead by Dawn Club whose attendees shared aesthetic interests, including zines, lectures by Sadie Plant, and intellectual literature by the Situationists, Deleuze and Guattari, and William Burroughs.
 The first Queeruption festival was held at 121 in 1998.

 Black Flag was previously published in the Centro Iberico, a Spanish anarchist centre which had squatted an old school building on the Harrow Road.
 Also known as The Alternative Centre, in the early 80s it followed on from the Wapping Autonomy Centre as a venue for anarcho-punk.

+Squatting in an abandoned Fire Station at 306 Old Kent Road, in the mid-1980s an Anarchist music group Bourbonese Qualk set up The Ambulance Station.
+It was a venue for hardcore punk that also featured artist studios, a cafe, recording studio, and print workshops.